3akev/GDriveSync/README.md

 with support for request batching, and a collection of "clients" that perform specific operations on the API.

-Runs on python 3.11.8 and the library versions in `requirements.txt`.
+Runs on python 3.11.8 and 3.12.3 and the library versions in `requirements.txt`.
 Other versions may work but are not tested.

 ## Usage